Agent-Sesame/03_getting_and_cleaning_data/README.md

 <b>Step 2:</b> Source R package by running "source('...\\run_analysis.r')"

 <b>Step 3:</b> Copy and paste the following lines into the R console to add
-        known dependancies to your environment.
-You will need to download these packages to your environnment if you haven't already done so, prior to running these commands.
+        known dependencies to your environment.
+You will need to download these packages to your environment if you haven't already done so, prior to running these commands.

 ```